Signatories of the Banco de Durango

 |

 Eduardo Hartman was also involved in the Compañía Madera de la Sierra de Durango, S. A., which supplied sleepers to the railroad companies in the first two decades of the 20th century.
-He was a consejero propietarion in 1908 and signed notes dated 1910 to 1914. |
+He was a consejero propietario in 1908 and signed notes dated 1910 to 1914. |

 |

-Ignacio Fernández é Imas was secretario of the Asociación de Durangueños in 1908.
+Ignacio Fernández é Imas was Secretario of the Asociación de Durangueños in 1908.
 He signed notes dated 1913 and 1914. |

 |